trallard/TLJH-azure-button/README.md

 - **Subscription**: choose the subscription you want to use (e.g. Free Trial)
 - **Resource group**: this will keep all of our resources together.
 If you have never created a resource group click on `Create new` and give it a meaningful name (e.g. jupyter-resources)
-- **Location**: this is the Azure region where all your resources will be located (e.g. WestEurope, you can check all the available regions [here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines&WT.mc_id=TLJHbutton-github-taallard))
+- **Location**: this is the Azure region where you want all your resources to be (e.g. WestEurope, you can check all the available regions [here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines&WT.mc_id=TLJHbutton-github-taallard))
 - **Virtual Machine Name**: the name for your virtual machine
 - **Virtual Machine Size**: this will be determined by the workload.
 You can check the list of available VM sizes [here](https://docs.microsoft.com/azure/virtual-machines/linux/sizes-general?WT.mc_id=TLJHbutton-github-taallard)
 - **Admin UserName**: this will be the root user and is needed for the management of your TLJH